Physics and geometry of knots-quivers correspondence: Introduction

+We comment on possible proofs of Conjecture \ref{conj1}.
+For $K=0_{1}$, the unknot, the conjecture holds: after representing the unknot conormal as a toric brane there are exactly two holomorphic disks ending on it, see Section \ref{sec:Examples}.
+For more general knots it is likely that one can find a finite number of disks for the conjecture by degenerating the conormal to the unknot conormal as a braid representative approaches the unknot.
+Provided the finite collection of disks are found, the Gromov-Witten level of the conjecture could likely be proved combining \cite{ES,Ekholm:2018iso} with \cite{OP,KL}.
+We still lack the geometric definition and properties of the refined partition function $\Psi_{K}(x,a,q,t)$, but they are currently being investigated.

-This geometric picture passes several nontrivial checks, for example its behavior under changes of framing.
-It also raises new questions, in particular about invariance under deformations of $L_{K}$ and how to find all basic disks in general.
+The geometric picture in Conjecture \ref{conj1} passes several nontrivial checks, for example its behavior under changes of framing.
+It also raises new questions, in particular about invariance under deformations of $L_{K}$ and ways of finding all basic disks in general.
 For simple knots there is one basic disk for each monomial in the~HOMFLY-PT polynomial.
-For more complicated knots that is no longer the~case and the~quiver description needs modification.
+For more complicated knots that is no longer the~case and the~quiver description is more involved.
 We discuss these questions with details in a~couple of explicit examples.